srijeem/FlanT5-Rag-Classifier/README.md

-Overview
+**Overview**

 This project performs text classification of BBC news articles using a DistilBERT transformer model.
 The dataset contains labeled news articles, and the goal is to predict the category of each article.
 The project demonstrates fine-tuning a pre-trained transformer on a multi-class classification task with high accuracy.

-Tech
-Python, PyTorch, HuggingFace Transformers, Datasets, scikit-learn, Pandas, NumPy, Matplotlib, Seaborn

-Outcome
-Achieved 97.2% test accuracy with strong precision, recall, and F1 scores.
-This model can classify news articles efficiently into their correct categories, supporting automated content analysis and categorization workflows.

-Tech
+**Tech**

-Python, PyTorch, HuggingFace Transformers, LoRA / PEFT, Retrieval-Augmented Generation (RAG), FAISS, Sentence Transformers, scikit-learn, Streamlit, Google Colab
+Python, PyTorch, HuggingFace Transformers, LoRA / PEFT, Retrieval-Augmented Generation (RAG), FAISS, Sentence Transformers, scikit-learn, Streamlit,

-Outcome
+**Outcome**

 Achieved 86.8% accuracy and 0.74 macro-F1 on held-out test data.
-Retrieval-augmented prompting improved model reasoning and consistency over zero-shot baselines.
-The final solution was deployed as an interactive Streamlit web application for real-time, context-aware text classification.
+Retrieval-augmented prompting improved model reasoning and consistency over zero-shot baselines.The final solution was deployed as an interactive Streamlit web application for real-time, context-aware text classification.